SoulPiercer/COSC-Notes/Bash Day 1 exercises.md

 Files to create:

   1.txt
   2.txt
   3.txt
   4.txt
   5.txt
   6~.txt
   7~.txt
   8~.txt
   9~.txt

     touch ~/1123/{1..5}.txt & touch ~/1123/{6..9}~.txt

 ## Q 1.3
+  Activity:
-  Activity: Using the find command, list all files in $HOME/1123 that end in .txt.
+  Using the find command, list all files in $HOME/1123 that end in .txt.

+    find ~/1123 -name *.txt

+## Q 1.3 Challenge

+Challenge Activity:

+List all files in $HOME/1123 that end in .txt.
+Omit the files containing a tilde (~) character.

+While this activity can be accomplished with only find, it can also be combined with grep as well.

+    find ~/1123 -name "*.txt" | grep -v "~.txt"

 ## Q 2
   Copy all files in $HOME/1123 directory that end in .txt and omit andy files containing "~" character, to directory $HOME/CUT